-According to the U.S. Department of Energy’s Energy Star program, leaky ducts in attics or crawlspaces can account for 20 percent or more of a home's heating and cooling energy losses.
-This results in higher utility bills for you and difficulty keeping your house comfortable.
+According to the U.S. Department of Energy’s Energy Star program, leaky ducts in attics or crawlspaces can account for 20 percent or more of your heating and cooling energy losses.
+This results in higher utility bills for your business and difficulty keeping your employees comfortable.

 A few signs you may have leaky ducts are if you have:

 - High utility bills in summer and winter

 - Stuffy rooms that never seem to feel comfortable

 - Tangled or kinked flexible ducts in your system

 Run your system, and check all the ducts and joints you can access.
 You can seal these yourself with mastic or foil-backed tape.
 You should also seal around where the duct meets the wall.
 Duct tape is actually not recommended for ductwork, and any fabric-backed tape will deteriorate over time.
 If you have questions about appropriate tape call us at 804.608.1050 or talk to a representative at your local hardware store.

 The following maintenance will require an HVAC professional: